khynantoque/khynantoque/README.md

 [![Google Playstore](https://img.shields.io/badge/-Khynsoft-gray?style=flat&logo=Google-Play&logoColor=white)](https://play.google.com/store/apps/dev?id=5279535328944259736)

 ### 💼  Things that I'm currently working on:
-* Learning Django:computer: REST Framework
+* Learning Django :computer: REST Framework
 * Learning React.js, Tailwind, Material UI, Next.js 🌐
 * Learning Cybersecurity 🐱‍👤 on the side.
-* Looking forward to take a React Native:calling: course in future.
+* Looking forward to take a React Native :calling: course in future.
 * 🔜

 ### 🌱 Challenges that I’m currently challenging myself:
-Since I only have a part time job:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
-I set a couple of self-challenges in order to push myself more further.:running:
+Since I only have a part time job :earth_asia:, and I’m having lots of spare time :watch:, I decided to take this time focusing on feeding more knowledge :books: to myself.
+I set a couple of self-challenges in order to push myself more further. :running:

-* Learn to code:man_technologist: 6-8 hours a day with no distraction ( One or two day off a week. )
+* Learn to code :man_technologist: 6-8 hours a day with no distraction ( One or two day off a week. )
 * Read :newspaper: Dev and UI articles daily
 * Workout :weight_lifting_man: 3 days in a row and take a day break
-* Avoid spending too much time on Youtube Entertainment:skull_and_crossbones:
+* Avoid spending too much time on Youtube Entertainment :skull_and_crossbones:
 * Adapting the minimalism life style
 * 🔜